zzmp/hifi-docs/_api/Particles/callback-functions/callback-functions.md

 ---
 layout: doc
-title: Vec3 MyAvatar.position
+title: Callback Functions
 collection: api
-category: avatars
+category: particles
-tags: properties
 ---

 Click is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It's the Command